 Make sure everything is dry.
 Replace the contacts, put the case back together, insert the batteries, and test your Game Boy out!

-This was the issue and it totally fixed my Game Boy. :) There are some lines on the screen, but nothing major -- I'll write another guide soon on how to fix these (hint: it involves a hair dryer).
+This was the issue and it totally fixed my Game Boy. :) There are some lines on the screen, but nothing major -- howchooer Ash wrote a guide on how to fix vertical Game Boy lines!